 Conversion of prior Water Act 1912 licences with commencement of water sharing plans

-For detailed information, go to Guide to the conversion of water licences to WALs and approvals or refer to the key steps diagram ( PDF, 464.69 KB).
+For detailed information, go to Guide to the conversion of water licences to WALs and approvals (PDF, 397.05 KB) or refer to the key steps diagram ( PDF, 464.69 KB).

 For information about WALs and certificates, go to Water access licences.

-Please see Plans commenced for a complete list of commenced water sharing plans where water entitlements have been separated from land.
+Please see the complete list of commenced water sharing plans where water entitlements have been separated from land.